alexd2212/alexd2212/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a computer engineering student, currently halfway through my degree.
-I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
-I love to learn and build something new, productive, innovative and creative.
+Hi!
+I'm a Web Application Development (DAW) student, and I'm currently at a stage where I'm passionate about diving into the world of new technologies.
+My main goal is to expand my knowledge in both front-end and back-end development.
+I firmly believe that having a solid foundation in both areas will give me the ability to tackle and find creative solutions to any problem that arises.

+But my life isn't limited to just code.
+I'm also an enthusiast of Brazilian Jiu-Jitsu, a martial art that teaches me discipline and perseverance.
+When I need to disconnect from the screen, I love to immerse myself in the world of video games, whether it's exploring fantastic worlds or competing with other players.
+And if there's one thing that defines me, it's my insatiable curiosity.
+I love to learn and understand how things work, so I don't hesitate to ask questions to anyone who crosses my path (even walls if they could answer!).

+In short, I'm a DAW student with a great thirst for technological knowledge, a Jiu-Jitsu practitioner, a gamer at heart, and someone who is always willing to ask questions to keep learning.

 - 🌱 I’m currently learning ...
   - Nest.js
   - Angular